A. S. King

 Amy Sarig King (born March 10, 1970) is an American writer of short fiction and young adult fiction.
+She is the recipient of the 2022 Margaret Edwards Award for her "significant and lasting contribution to young adult literature".
+She is also the only two-time recipient of the Michael L. Printz Award for Dig (2019) and as editor and contributor to The Collectors: Stories (2023).

 Biography

-Amy Sarig King (born March 10, 1970) is an American writer of young adult novels, middle grade novels, short fiction, and works for younger readers.
-She is the recipient of the 2022 Margaret A. Edwards Award for her "significant and lasting contribution to young adult literature.”

-King was born and grew up outside of Reading, Pennsylvania.
+King was born March 10, 1970, in Reading, Pennsylvania.
 She graduated from Exeter Township Senior High School in 1988, earned a degree in photography at The Art Institute of Philadelphia, and then moved to Dublin, Ireland, where she began writing novels in 1994.
 After two years in Dublin, she relocated to Tipperary, where she renovated a farm and taught literacy to adults.
 She returned to Pennsylvania in 2004 and published her first novel, The Dust of 100 Dogs, in 2009, after fifteen years of writing.